-When I meet with a new client, we start by getting to know each other.
+When we meet with a new client, we start by getting to know each other.
 It’s important to understand where people come from, where they find themselves now, and where they want to go.

 After that wide-angle perspective, we then zoom in more closely on how things are for them now.
 What stresses, worries, or problems do they face?
 How have they tried to help themselves, and how did it go?
 We frame some meaningful goals, and then consider the vital question: What strengths do they bring to the table?

-At the end of the first session, I usually have a game plan developing in my mind.
+At the end of the first session, we usually have a game plan developing in my mind.
 We talk it through, and usually edit it together.
 Then, if we both feel good about moving forward, we plan for more sessions with a focus on what we can do together through counseling and other strategies to help them reach their goals.

 In the sessions that follow, we work on achieving those goals.

 The approach we use depends on what my client wants to accomplish in counseling.
 Treatment frequently involves strategies like neurofeedback to help activate focus and emotional balance, biofeedback to strengthen stress resilience, meditation to bring calm and clarity, or hypnosis to help change habits on a deep level.
 While those strategies sometimes get noticed the most, it’s really counseling that holds it all together.